Chukotka and Wrangel Island

 Note: you will need US$500 in cash for port fees on this expedition

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >

 Falklands Expert & GuideBorn in Chartres in the West Falklands, Jenny grew up on the family farm where her love for animals was nurtured by the25,000 sheep, horses and cows that lived alongside her.
 Forever a nature, conservation and wildlife enthusiast Jenny has travelled extensively throughout the Falkland Islands, visiting each and every wildlife island at least once, and even travelling around some by yacht.
 Read more >

-- Spectacular wildlife on Wrangel Island, including polar bears
+- Spectacular wildlife including Polar bears, Brown bears and Arctic fox

 - Birds and marine mammals

 - Amazing Arctic scenery

 - History and culture